Noor-Ul-Imaan/Hostel-Management-System/README.md

 The C++ program utilizes data structures and object-oriented programming concepts to proficiently handle and control the different functionalities of the system.

 <h1>Log In</h1>
-To log in as an admin, ID and password are required.
-The default password is set to "123".
+Only the admin can log in to the system through admin ID and password.
+The current password is "123".

 <h1>Contributions</h1>
 Please feel free to contribute to this project.